Skip to content

 First-Year Clemson Honors Students

-Category Clemson Undergraduate Application Deadline Honors College Application Deadline (including 2 letters of recommendation received) For Honors Notification By
+Category University Application Deadline Honors College Application Deadline Honors College Required Materials Deadline For Honors Notification By

-Visit Your Student Portal Schedule a Visit Talk to a Student Ambassador
+Visit Your Admissions Portal Schedule a Visit Talk to a Student Ambassador

-The Honors College offers priority and non-priority deadlines for potential students.
+The Honors College offers Early Action and Regular Decision deadlines for potential students.

 Honors decisions will be released only to students who have received an admission decision from Clemson Undergraduate Admissions.
-Honors College priority applicants who receive a deferred early action decision from Undergraduate Admissions will not receive an Honors decision until March 15.
+Honors College Early Action applicants who receive a deferred Early Action decision from Undergraduate Admissions will not receive an Honors decision until March 15.

-Applications completed between February 2 and April 1 are late and may be considered on a space available basis.
+Applications completed between January 11 and April 1 are considered late and may be reviewed on a space available basis.
 However, we cannot guarantee that such applications will receive consideration.

-Late applicants will be notified of their Honors status on or before April 15.
-Applications completed after April 1 will not receive consideration.
+Late Honors applicants will be updated about their Honors status on or before April 15.
+The incoming first-year student application will close on April 1.

 Why Clemson Honors?